 28/11/2022 – 4/12/2022

-Students will depart on Monday morning (28/11) at 8:30 am from Mansfield Secondary College.
+Students should meet at 9:00am on Monday morning (28/11) for a 9:30 am departure from Mansfield Secondary College.

-Students will return on Sunday afternoon (4/12) at 1:30 pm to Mansfield Secondary College.
+Students will return on Sunday afternoon (4/12) approx 1:30 pm to Mansfield Secondary College.

-On Saturday 3rd December from 3:30 – 6:30pm a significant male elder in the boys life is invited to the campsite to share an early dinner with their young person.
+On Saturday 3rd December from 3:30 – 6:30pm a significant elder (male or female) in the boy’s life is invited to the campsite to share an early dinner with their young person.